-- 1) Create a new page based on the same template we used in the last exercise. - 2) Save the new page as gallery.html, replacing the existing page with that name. - 3) Change the heading text (formatted as a level 1 heading) and page title to Gallery. - 4) Delete the text in the Page Content area. - 5) Enter the following text.
+- 1) Create a new page based on the same template we used in the last exercise. - 2) Save the new page as gallery.html, replacing the existing page with that name. - 3) Change the Page Heading text (formatted as a level 1 heading) and Document Title to Gallery. - 4) Delete the text in the Page Content area. - 5) Type the following text and press Enter at the end of the line.